yehia67/documentation/compass/0.1/how-to-guides/set-up-a-private-tangle.md

 # Set up a private Tangle

-**If you want to test an application on a private IOTA network, you can run Compass and connect it to an IRI node.
+**A private Tangle is one that you control and that contains only nodes that you know.
+If you want to test an application without using a public IOTA network such as the Mainnet or the Devnet, you can run Compass and connect it to an IRI node.
 Doing so gives you a private Tangle to which you can attach your transactions.**

 For this basic setup, you'll install an IRI node and Compass on the same server or virtual machine.
 But, you could run multiple IRI nodes and connect them to each other as neighbors.